smj007/Superpoint_Pytorch/README.md

 * [OpenCV](https://opencv.org/) >= 3.4
 * [PyTorch](https://pytorch.org/) >= 0.4

-This depends on a few standard pythonic modules, plus OpenCV and PyTorch
+This depends on a few standard pythonic modules, and OpenCV and PyTorch

 ```sh
 pip install opencv-python